StanfordLegion/legion/README.md

 To extend the default mapper, you will also need to include 'default_mapper.h' into whatever file has the declaration for your custom mapper.

+Using CMake:

+To develop an new legion application with CMake, begin by building legion: cd legion_src_dir mkdir build cd build ccmake ..

+modify CMAKE options like : CMAKE_INSTALL_PREFIX -  where you would like to install legion
+                            BUILD_EXMPLES - do you want to build legion with examples ENABLE _CUDA, ENABLE_GASNET etc. push "c" to configure, then "g" to create makefile

+make
+make install

+After you build legion, specify PATH to the legion install directory in your project's CMakeLists.txt and add legion libraries and include path to CMAKE_EXE_LINKER_FLAGS.

 Debugging Programs
 ==================================================================================